-What is a Linux Shell
+What is a Linux Shell?

 - An application running on top of the kernel and provides a command line interface to the system

-- Process user's commands, gather input from user and execute programs

 - Types of shell with varied features

 - o sh

 - the original Bourne shell.

 - o ksh

 - one of the three: Public domain ksh (pdksh), AT&T ksh or mksh

 - o bash

 - the GNU Bourne-again shell.
-It is mostly Bourne-compatible, mostly POSIX-compatible, and has other useful extensions.
+It is mostly Bourne-compatible, mostly POSIXcompatible, and has other useful extensions.
 It is the default on most Linux systems.

 - o csh

 - BSD introduced the C shell, which sometimes resembles slightly the C programming language.

 - o tcsh

-- csh with more features. csh and tcsh shells are NOT Bournecompatible.
+- csh with more features. csh and tcsh shells are NOT Bourne-compatible.